 Thus the truth table for this connector, usually called a "biconditional," is true when both statements have the same truth value, either both true or both false.
-This is the technical meaning behind the "iff" abbreviation for "if and only if" that has been used several times already in this text.
+This is the technical

+Foundations of Advanced Mathematics, v.
+0.7 Jonathan J. White January 15, 2016 meaning behind the "iff" abbreviation for "if and only if" that has been used several times already in this text.